Blosc/c-blosc2/plugins/filters/ndcell/README.md

 structure of *blosc2.h*.
 Furthermore, since *NDCELL* goes through dataset blocks dividing them into fixed size cells, user must specify the parameter meta as the cellshape, so if in a 3-dim dataset user specifies meta = 4, then cellshape will be 4x4x4.
-If user tries to use other value for meta, the codec will return an error value.

 Plugin behaviour
 -------------------